Overview of restrictions on repossession

-- Only licensed repossession agents can carry out repossession – To be able to repossess goods, repossession agents must be licensed under the Private Security Personnel and Private Investigators Act 2010, and their employees or contractors must hold certificates of approval issued under that Act.
-A lender can’t authorise a repossession agent or employee to repossess unless the agent or employee is licensed or approved.
-Lenders also can’t repossess goods personally unless they themselves are licensed repossession agents or approved repossession employees.
-If they’re not, they must use licensed or approved individuals.
-(If it’s a vehicle being repossessed, licensed tow-truck operators can also be used.)
+- Only licensed repossession agents can carry out repossession – Repossession agents must be licensed and hold a certificate of approval under the Private Security Personnel and Private Investigators Act 2010.
+Lenders also can’t repossess goods personally unless they themselves are licensed and approved.
+If they’re not licensed, they must use a licensed and approved agent instead.
+If it’s a vehicle being repossessed, licensed tow-truck operators can also be used.

-- Repossession can only happen at certain times – The repossession can only be carried out between 6 am and 9 pm, Monday to Saturday, and not on public holidays (unless, after you defaulted but before the repossession, you agreed in writing to it happening outside those allowed times).
+- Repossession can only happen at certain times – The repossession can only be carried out between 6am and 9pm, Monday to Saturday, and not on public holidays (unless, after you defaulted but before the repossession, you agreed in writing to the repossession happening outside those allowed times).

-- If you’re home at the time – If you or anyone else is home at the time, the lender or their agent must produce the following documents:
+- If you’re home at the time – If you or anyone else is home at the time, the lender or their agent must give you certain documents, including:

 - a copy of the repossession warning notice

 - a copy of the credit contract